oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

 # ZDM Host Provisioning and Configuration

-In this lab, you will provision a compute instance to use as ZDM host and also configure ZDM software on it.
+In this lab, you will provision a compute instance to use as ZDM servive host and also configure ZDM software on it.

 Estimated Time: 30 mins